Chemotherapy ENDSon day of ALBUM RELEASE:

 Wearing his Stetson cowboy hat at UCLA until he graduated in 1987, many people began calling him, “Kung Fu Cowboy,” as he practiced his Shaolin Kung Fu between UCLA buildings or his Chinese straight sword in the UCLA parking lots.

 In 1994 Kung Fu Cowboy made a bunch of trips to San Francisco to be certified a Northern Shaolin Kung Fu master by Grandmaster Wong Jack Man, the guy who fought Bruce Lee in 1964.
 Good Kung Fu is for a good life.
-Grandmaster Wong Jack Man is still kicking in 2021.
+Grandmaster Wong Jack Man lived another 50 years after that fight.

 In 2001 Richard Del Connor “The Hippy Coyote” got ProTools music recording software.
 To test it out he composed and recorded the song, “Kung Fu Cowboy.”
 The rest is history.